Overview

 Customer feedback analytics is the discipline of bringing this data together, processing it systematically, and turning it into insight that CX, operations, and product teams can act on.

-Types of customer feedback
+What types of customer feedback does analytics cover?

 Feedback analytics draws from two broad categories: